 Four groups of islands are part of the parish of Cashel: the Black Islands; Clawinch, Priests’ Island and Inis Clothrann (or Quaker).
 The largest and most historic island on the River Shannon is Inis Clothrann.
 The name Clothra was the name of Queen Maeve’s sister and two landmarks on the island are Grianan Meidhbhe and Innod Marfe Meidhbhe.
 St Diarmuid founded a monastery on this island about the year 540 AD and the well-preserved ruins are to be seen in the area known as ‘The Moat’.
 On Saint’s Island can been seen the ruins of an Augustinian Saints Island: A lovely place for fishing and walking, where you will find the sixth century ruins of St Kierans Augustinian Abbey (St. Kieran was the first bishop of Clonmacnoise).
 This Monastery has survived up to the time of the suppression of the monasteries in the reign of Henry the VIII.
 Its most famous son was Augustine McGradion who compiled the Annals of All Saints here in the 15th century.
 This historic island can now be approached by a causeway.

 Barley Harbour, a fine cut-stone harbour, offers safe mooring for boats along this lakeshore.
 The harbour also boasts a slipway for launching boats and has benches and lovely grassy areas for picnics, making it a perfect location for boating and swimming.
 Barley Harbour is a place where locals come to play, fish and engage in watersports.
 Sometimes pleasure trips are being organised (see local papers for details).
-Also, very close by is the workshop and studio of famous sculptor, Michael Casey, who creates sculptures in Bog Wood, many examples of which can be seen throughout the village.
+Also, very close by is the workshop and studio of famous sculptors, Michael and Kevin Casey, who create sculptures in Bog Wood, many examples of which can be seen throughout the village.

 Cashel Heritage Centre